Holiday Gifts: The Best ‘Star Wars’ Toys, Figures, and Droids

-What was already one of company’s largest kits at 5,195 pieces, the new Falcon now measures almost 3-feet by 2-feet (stands 8-inches tall) and comprises a whopping 7,541 pieces.
+What was already one of Lego‘s largest kits at 5,195 pieces, the new Falcon now measures almost 3-feet by 2-feet (stands 8-inches tall) and comprises a whopping 7,541 pieces.
 Pop off the hull panels and you can get down to making stop-motion videos of Luke wielding his lightsaber or R2-D2 fixing the hyperdrive.
-It includes a concealed blaster cannon, lowering boarding ramp, and a detachable canopy, and there’s also a gunnery station from which the mini figurines can blast Tie-Fighters while waiting to make the jump to hyperspace.
+This holiday gift includes a concealed blaster cannon, lowering boarding ramp, and a detachable canopy, and there’s also a gunnery station from which the mini figurines can blast Tie-Fighters while waiting to make the jump to hyperspace.

 This officially licensed, 32-ounce Star Wars-themed coffee maker has a glass carafe and stainless steel plunger-filter, brews four cups, and is dishwasher (but not microwave) safe.
 Your kids will love it and you can make the same good/bad/dad “this is the coffee you’re looking for” joke every morning.
 Seriously, every … single … morning.
 It will always be funny.